 In this article, we will see how to manage PostgreSQL transaction from Python using psycopg2.
 A transaction is a unit of work that involves a set of database operations.

 In most of the cases, we want to execute a PostgreSQL database operation only when another operation completes.
-For example, Online Bank Transaction system we can only deposit money to account B from account A only when a withdrawal is successful from account A.
+For example, in the Online Bank Transaction system we can only deposit money to account B from account A only when a withdrawal is successful from account A.

 In the transaction, either all of the operations are executed or none of the operations performed.
 I.e., We need to complete all the operations under a single transaction successfully to call it a successful transaction.